Updated: Jul 12

 At this point you have two options:

 1) turn right along the road to reach the actual highest point of Tai Mo Shan (photo 23), before doubling back on yourself to continue down to Shing Mun Reservoir.

 2) skip the highest point and continue left towards the reservoir (photo 22) - I would suggest this option since the views on route to the reservoir are just as awesome and skipping the the highest point will save you time and energy.

 The super scenic ridge line will eventually lead you into a dense forest.
 The forest steps will then take you under the Maclehose Trail Head (Stage Seven), after which you need to follow the sign posts to Tsuen Wan.

-The road to Tsuen Wan lines Shing Mun Reservoir and continues for another 5km but is relatively flat and makes for light work.
+The road to Tsuen Wan lines Shing Mun Reservoir and continues for another 5km but is relatively flat.

 The road will finally bring you to a small car park, taxi rank and bus stop.
 From here Tsuen Wan MTR is the nearest station, although catching a taxi the entire way home will seem very tempting after this long undulating trail.
 Enjoy!

 See the route I took on the MAP below (green dot is the starting point) and download the KML file to see the route in Google Earth 3D.
 Watch my KML tutorials for downloading the map on both laptop and mobile.

 Below is a screenshot from the Google Earth KML file.